-The NPS-owned historic farms protected by conservation easements would be exchanged or sold in order to have the lands returned to the private sector with the exception of a five acre parcel at Farm II.
+The NPS-owned historic farms protected by conservation easements would be exchanged or auctioned off to the highest bidder in order to have the lands returned to the private sector with the exception of a five acre parcel at Farm II.
 This action would require subsequent and ongoing monitoring of those easements to ensure the terms of the protective easement are being adhered to.
 This action would result in productive farmland being protected and farmed through the efforts of local farmers instead of the federal government.
 The selling or exchanging of the historic Rockwell House would also require extensive staff time to ensure that preservation or rehabilitation of that structure is done in accordance with the Secretary of the Interior's Standards for Rehabilitation.

 Alternative C calls for the retention of the Reuble Farmstead, including buildings and approximately five acres of land.
-This action would have beneficial minor to moderate effects as formerly abandoned historic buildings would be adaptively reused, maintained and ultimately preserved for use by the NPS, Commission, and partner organizations, resulting in the retention of historic views across the landscape.
+This action would have beneficial minor to moderate effects as formerly abandoned historic buildings would be adaptively reused, maintained and ultimately preserved for use by the NPS, Commission, and partner organizations.